AmirAliFakhari/CPU-Scheduling-Simulation/README.md

 # CPU Scheduling Algorithms Simulation
 # AmirAli Fakhari | Melika Soofi
 ## Project Overview
 This project, developed for an Operating Systems course, implements and analyzes three classic CPU scheduling algorithms: First-Come, First-Served (FCFS), Shortest Job First (SJF) (non-preemptive), and Round Robin (RR).
-The goal is to simulate their behavior with a given set of processes and compute key performance metrics for comparative analysis of their efficiency and fairness under different workloads.
+The primary goal is to simulate their behavior with a given set of processes and compute key performance evaluation metrics for each algorithm.
+This allows for a comparative analysis of their efficiency and fairness under different workloads.

 The simulation is written in C and includes a testing suite to verify the correctness of the implemented algorithms against expected outcomes.